ChristophGeske/BoostLLM/README.md

 ### helloLMStudio.py
 This is the simplest possible project.
 A Chat with the model in the terminal of your IDE.

+## Two_Agent_System

+### twoAgents.py
+This is the simplest possible 2 agent project.
+Have a chat with agent 1 and in the background agent 2 analyses the mood of conversation and prints it in the chat.

 # List of Strategies to Improve the Performance

 ## Prompt Engineering